When is a Job Termination Considered Wrongful in Georgia?

 Do I Need a Georgia Attorney for My Wrongful Termination Case?

-Attorneys in Sandy Springs, Georgia may be able to inform you as to whether a wrongful termination has occurred, and can assist you in preparing the required documents for your case.
+Attorneys in Sandy Springs, Georgia may be able to inform you as to whether a wrongful termination has occurred, and can assist you in gathering the required documents for your case.
 There may also be unique or unfamiliar procedures, and an attorney can guide you through these as well.